-IN FOLLOWING THE diversity of factions that have contributed to the increased monopolization of the drugs economy, our quest begins with the not-so-easy realization that this world is not what it seems.
+IN FOLLOWING THE factions that have contributed to the increased monopolization of the drugs economy, our quest begins with the not-so-easy realization that this world is not what it seems.
 The group and the individuals named here most certainly exist and they could not have achieved what they did without controlling the agencies that were established to hunt them down.
 This may seem too farfetched to consider.
 Yet the evidence is there.
-And hiding behind official positions of authority, this cabal has successfully positioned themselves at top of politics, while effectively derailing healthy progress and state relations.
+And hiding behind official positions of authority, this cabal has successfully positioned at top of politics, while effectively derailing healthy progress and state relations.

-In the world of cloak-and-dagger operations, then, this is the bad-boys crew, the one that has been dreaded by U.S. presidents since the days of Andrew Jackson (1829-37).368 This coincides with the rising influence of the opium magnates, which established the Skull and Bones/322 Society at Yale in 1832.
-We shall now delve into its world of operations, and while there are other factions and interests involved, this group-the society of Death-would successfully bend the U.S. government to its will.369
+In the world of cloak-and-dagger operations, then, this is the badboys crew, the one that has been dreaded by U.S. presidents since the days of Andrew Jackson (1829-37).368 This coincides with the rising influence of the opium magnates, which established the Skull and Bones/322 Society at Yale in 1832.
+We shall now delve into its world of operations, and while there are other factions and interests involved, this group-the society of Death-would bend the U.S. government to its will.369

-368 Franklin Roosevelt, the 32nd President, said this "element in the large centers has owned the government ever since the days of Andrew Jackson," Letter to Col. Edward Mandell House (21
+368 Franklin Roosevelt, the 32nd President, said this "element in the large centers has owned the government ever since the days of Andrew Jackson," Letter to Col. Edward Mandell House (21 November 1933); as quoted in Elliott Roosevelt (Ed.), F.D.R.: HIS PERSONAL LETTERS, 1928-1945 (1950) 373

 Indeed, drugs have always been part of a bigger picture.
-Its illegal status not only ensures a vast network of intrigue; it also connects the dots between the biggest players in power-politics, and to understand drug policy we must recognize that politics is not what it is presented to be.
+Their illegal status not only ensures a vast network of intrigue; it connects the dots between the biggest players in power-politics, and to understand drug policy we must recognize that politics is not what it appears.
 In reality, bankers with an agenda of their own have been in control, and so, as Senator Dan Inouye observed, "with the passing of time, a shadow government structure has evolved, one that "has its own Air Force, its own Navy, its own fundraising mechanisms, and the ability to pursue its own ideas of the national interest, free from all checks and balances, and free from the law itself."370

-This cabal of secret elites, which includes the Rothschilds and other banking families, would use terror, deceit, blackmail, and murder as political currency.
+This cabal of elites, which includes the Rothschilds and other banking families, would use terror, deceit, blackmail, and murder as political currency.
 One insider, Samuel Todd Churchill, at his deathbed, revealed the Skull and Bones society to be "nothing more than a political assassination hit team against those United States politicians who do not fall in line with the House of Rothschild's plans for a blood elitist domination and control over the world's economy".
-While this may be difficult to believe, the
+And while this may be hard to believe, the quote is from one of the